Superalgos/Superalgos/README.md

 }
 ```

 > The **Exchange Rate** and **Slippage** parameters do not affect forward testing or live trading.
-However, those parameters are taken into account when creating simulation layers, which are also avaialbe during forward testing and live trading.
+However, those parameters are taken into account when creating simulation layers, which are also available during forward-testing and live-trading.

 **2. Forward Testing Session Configuration**

 In the case of forward testing you will want to configure what is the percentage of your balance that you wish to use for testing.
-You do this by clicking the *Edit Session* option on the session's menu and entering the desired value in the code snipet:
+You do this by clicking the *Edit Session* option on the session's menu and entering the desired value in the code snippet:

 ```
 {"balancePercentage": 1}